Code-Institute-Submissions/memory-blocks/README.md

 - The JavaScript for the animated text was take from [tobiasahlin.com](https://tobiasahlin.com/moving-letters/#9).

+- The JavaScript to check if a device being used was a mobile device was take from stackoverflow user [laaposto](https://stackoverflow.com/questions/21555856/how-can-i-stop-a-js-function-from-running-on-a-mobile-device).

+- The code to clear the fields of the contact form modal was taken from stackoverflow user [Malk](https://stackoverflow.com/questions/21151044/how-to-clear-all-input-fields-in-bootstrap-modal-when-clicking-data-dismiss-butt);

 ## Acknowledgements

 Thank you to my mentor Gerard McBride for his support and guidance during this project.